 This script must be executed in the directory in which it resides.
 You can also execute the script by double-clicking in an Explorer window.
+This script references RTVAPM_HOME.

 start_tomcat

 status_rtv.bat/sh

 Returns the status of all RTView Enterprise Monitor configurations that are specified in the rtvservers.dat configuration file.